ruwanswarna/DIP-project/README.md

 - Exoskeletons: 64 > p  white / else black
 - Leaf Leisions and Fingi: 128 > p  white / else black

-##Removing invalid objects from thresholded images
+## Removing invalid objects from thresholded images
 After thresholding is done all objects in thresholded images smaller than 10% of the size of the largest object is removed.

-##Counting objects in each image
+## Counting objects in each image
 Connected component analysis or contour detection can be used to count each individual object which corresponds to each whitefly adults or growth stages.

-this is the youtube link  https://youtu.be/oMZeE4iG0ek
+this is the youtube link:  https://youtu.be/oMZeE4iG0ek